Professor Sumantra Ray

 (Executive Assistant: Admin.Support@nnedpro.org.uk)

-Sumantra (Shumone) Ray is a Licensed Medical Doctor as well as a Registered Nutritionist (Public Health), with special interests in Nutrition Education in Health Systems and Cardiovascular Disease Prevention.
-Since 2008 he has been Founding Chair and Executive Director of the NNEdPro Global Centre for Nutrition and Health.
+Dually qualified in 2001, Sumantra (Shumone) Ray is a Licensed Medical Doctor as well as a Registered Nutritionist (Public Health), with special interests in Nutrition in Food and Health Systems as well as in Cardiovascular Disease Prevention.
+Since 2008 he has been the NNEdPro Founding Chair and currently also serves as the Chief Scientist and Executive Director of the NNEdPro Global Institute for Food, Nutrition and Health.
 In 2018 he became the Co-Founder and Chair of BMJ Nutrition, Prevention and Health.

-Shumone was cross-appointed in Cambridge as a Governing Body Fellow of Wolfson College (2015-2020) and Co-Lead for the Food, Nutrition and Education Work Package for the TIGR2ESS Programme in India (2017-21) led by the University of Cambridge and supported by UK Research and Innovation's Global Challenges Research Fund.
+Shumone was cross appointed in Cambridge as a Governing Body Fellow of Wolfson College (2015-2020) and Co-Lead for the Food, Nutrition and Education Work Package for the TIGR2ESS Programme in India (2017-22) led by the University of Cambridge and supported by UK Research and Innovation's Global Challenges Research Fund and he was appointed as Course Director in Nutrition Science at the University of Cambridge Institute of Continuing Education (2017-19).
+In 2021, TIGR2ESS won the University of Cambridge Vice-Chancellor’s Award for Impact in 2021.
+Shumone also received further personal recognition in Cambridge through a Bye-Fellowship of Fitzwilliam College (2021/22) at the University of Cambridge.
 Additionally, Shumone holds a fractional personal chair appointment as Professor of Global Nutrition, Health and Disease at Ulster University as well as several honorary/visiting professorial appointments more widely including Imperial College London in the UK.
-Over 2017-19 he was appointed as Course Director in Nutrition Science at the University of Cambridge Institute of Continuing Education.

 From 2008-10 Shumone was an NIHR Public Health Fellow and Corfield Scholar at Selwyn College Cambridge.
 Following this from 2010-18, he also held a Senior Clinician Scientist position with the Medical Research Council focussing on nutrition and vascular studies, heading up a dedicated experimental medicine facility for human nutrition studies and also functioning as the Lead Clinician for the UK National Diet and Nutrition Survey (c/o Public Health England) as well as working clinically at Cambridge University Hospitals.
 From 2010-2018 Shumone led undergraduate Nutrition teaching in the Cambridge clinical/medical curriculum and he was a University of Cambridge Senior Clinical Tutor from 2015-18.